 Academic Success Program

-ASP is designed to help students strengthen their academic performance and build strategies for long-term success at UWF.
+The Academic Success Program (ASP) is designed to help students strengthen their academic performance and build strategies for long-term success at UWF.

-The first year of college is a major transition.
-Students are often balancing academic and social responsibilities independently for the first time, while also adjusting to new expectations.
-Strategies that worked in high school may not always lead to the same results in college.
-Because academic challenges can stem from many factors, ASP is designed to help students identify what is impacting their success and develop a plan to address it.
+The first year of college is a significant transition.
+Students are often balancing academic and social responsibilities independently for the first time while adjusting to new expectations.
+Strategies that worked in high school may not always produce the same results in a university setting.
+Because academic challenges can arise from a variety of factors, ASP helps students identify what is impacting their success and develop a plan to address it.

 First-year students placed on Academic Warning or Academic Probation after the fall semester are required to complete ASP, as outlined in the UWF Undergraduate Catalog.
 Invitations are sent at the end of the fall term.